-THE COMPANY: The name APU comes from Arkhi Pivo Undaa (Vodka, Beer, Drinks).
-Established in 1924, three years after Mongolia’s communist revolution, APU is the country’s largest beverage producer and its first national brand.
-APU was partially privatised in 1992, with 51% of its shares retained by the state, and 49% sold through the Mongolian Stock Exchange.
-In 2001, the remaining state-owned shares were sold through public auction, and the company was 100% privatised.
+Established in 1924, three years after Mongolia’s communist revolution, APU – which comes from the name Arkhi Pivo Undaa, meaning “vodka, beer, drinks” – is the country’s largest beverage producer and its first national brand.
+APU was partially privatised in 1992 with 51% of its shares retained by the state and 49% floated on the Mongolian Stock Exchange.
+In 2001 the remainder of the state’s shares were sold in public auction.

 APU has a market share of around 52% in the Mongolian beer market, down from 55% in 2011, and a market share of 64% in the country’s vodka market, up from 58% in 2011.
 It produces five brands of vodka, ranging from standard to premium quality, as well as six brands of beer.
 APU also produces juice, milk, bottled water and soft drinks; however, APU’s market share in these business lines remains relatively small – at around 2% for juice and soft drinks.

 APU benefits from one of the most extensive distribution networks in the country – its products are sold at over 6000 locations and it currently employs more than 1800 people across its production, distribution and sales chains.

 APU’s financial results for 2014 fell far short of the previous exercise.
 While sales revenue was up 2.5% over 2013, at MNT198.5bn ($30m), gross profit was down from MNT4.97bn ($2.97m) to a loss of MNT14.25bn ($8.55m), and net income dropped from MNT4.02bn ($2.41m) to a loss of MNT14.17bn ($8.5m).